kylefox1/Quartz-Test/content/Garden-1/NC2I-Multistakeholder-2021_1112-V0.1.md

 Because the outputs are so varied, the Association's stakeholders can include multiple types of people seeking different needs and wanting to explore different interests.

-Additionally, based on the NC2I, the Association can become an indepednent scholar/cognitive institute and be a home for an alternative academy.
+Additionally, based on the NC2I, the Association is expected to be a connection platform (i.e., matchmaking platform) `can also say that this is making a a network`, that acts as a hub for indepednent scholars/cognitives (knowledge creators in general).

 Additionally, after examining other research cooperatives and education cooperatives, I came to the conclusion that most knowledge-based markets are 2+ sided markets, thus precipitating the existence of a platform.
 A multi-stakhoelder model makes sense because the market a research institute exists in is a 4+ sided market compsoed of the following stakeholders: